squabbi/shibeonfilm/_posts/2022-02-17-02-concrete-jungle.md

 {% include lightbox.html src="20220217/02/5.jpg" data="roll-1" title="Ferris wheel" %}

-{% include lightbox.html src="20220217/02/6.jpg" data="roll-1" title="Prymont Bridge, Darling Harbour" %}
+{% include lightbox.html src="20220217/02/6.jpg" data="roll-1" title="Pyrmont Bridge, Darling Harbour" %}

 > My favourite unintentionally artistic shot, the leakage splits the footpath with the water, almost if there's a divide between the warm land, and the cool sea- especially with those towering structures over to the right and the warship.

 ### Urban Gardens

-Now this set of photos were definitely taken on an overcast day, and I set the camera's shutter speed accordinly, but after reading about colour film preferring more light than less, I could dial down the ISO and go for a slightly lower shutter speed as well.
+Now this set of photos were definitely taken on an overcast day, and I set the camera's shutter speed accordingly, but after reading about colour film preferring more light than less, I could dial down the ISO and go for a slightly lower shutter speed as well.

 {% include lightbox.html src="20220217/02/a1.jpg" data="roll-2" title="Shrine gates" %}